By: Dr. Corey Hartman, Skin Wellness Dermatology

 Collagen creams: The main ingredient

 When you’re looking for a cream to rebuild collagen, you want to look for one with a higher concentration of hyaluronic acid.
 But keep in mind, many of the hyaluronic acid creams that have been available in the past only sit on the surface of the skin, and that’s not doing anyone any good.

 Fortunately, there are plenty of hyaluronic acid creams on the market that are getting better and better at delivering the active ingredient to the layer of skin where they’re actually going to be effective.

 Not that I’m a nay-sayer when it comes to ingesting collagen supplements, I just haven’t seen any science to support it.
 There is a lot of ongoing research, and I even recently attended a meeting where a colleague presented evidence that shows maybe there’s something to it.
 But at this point, there’s not enough to hang your hat on, and though I do keep an open mind, I tend to hang my hat on the things that we know are effective.

 Collagen is the enemy of wrinkles.
 Luckily, not only can we take steps to prevent collagen breakdown, but we have quite a few proven options for building it back over time.

-At Skin Wellness Center of Alabama, we offer cutting-edge skincare and dermatology services to our patients in the Greater Birmingham area, including Hoover and Homewood.
+At Skin Wellness Dermatology of Alabama, we offer cutting-edge skincare and dermatology services to our patients in the Greater Birmingham area, including Hoover and Homewood.
 At our offices in Birmingham & Chelsea, AL, our certified dermatologists are here to listen to your concerns and offer the individualized, high level of patient care you seek.
 We believe in making care accessible and affordable, and we will go out of our way to accommodate your visit.
 Give us a call today at 205-871-7332.